cozy/cozy-libs/packages/repo-doctor/README.md

 ## Usage

-- Repo doctor needs a config to work so you need to download a config.
+- Repo doctor needs a config to work so you need to download a config (the code sample below downloads a sample config from the repository).
 - It will try to detect the current folder repository
 - If no repository is detected, it will run repo-doctor on all the repositories of the config